 Since 1996, the policy discourse on ecosystem-based marine management has expanded in scope from EBFM largely through Presidential and other high level processes.
 In 2000, President Clinton issued an Executive Order 13158 for all federal agencies to work within their jurisdictional authorities and to cooperate in the development of Marine Protected Area Networks.
-Recommendations of the US Commission on Ocean Policy 2004 (USCOP 2004) and the parallel Pew Oceans Commission (2003) among other recommendations, advised the development of Ecosystem Based Management of the oceans and Great Lakes.
+The US Commission on Ocean Policy 2004 (USCOP 2004) and the parallel Pew Oceans Commission (2003), among other recommendations, advised the development of Ecosystem-Based Management of the oceans and Great Lakes.
 In response, President Bush established the White House Committee on Ocean Policy in 2004.
 In addition, NOAA undertook to develop a cross-cutting approach to develop a key part of the scientific underpinnings for Ecosystem-Based Management (EBM) through Integrated Ecosystem Assessments (IEA) (NOAA 2006, Levin et al. 2009).
-Most recently, President Obama issued an Executive Order 13547 (2009) "Stewardship of the Ocean, Our Coasts, and the Great Lakes" which has been termed the first National Ocean Policy, and in which the Policy EBM is a fundamental component.
+Most recently, President Obama issued Executive Order 13547 (2009) regarding "Stewardship of the Ocean, Our Coasts, and the Great Lakes" which has been termed the first National Ocean Policy, and in which EBM is a fundamental component.
 It establishes a National Ocean Council to direct the preparation of regional marine spatial plans among other responsibilities.
-The National Ocean Council has developed a National Ocean Policy Implementation Plan (NOC 2013).
+The National Ocean Council has developed a National Ocean Policy Implementation Plan (NOC 2013a) and Marine Planning Handbook (NOC 2013b).
 Finally, there is a marked change in the discourse about how ocean ecosystem services are valued with a distinct shift from a dominant interest in provisioning services to other ecosystem services (See for example, Tallis et al. 2012, Guerry et al. 2012, and Plantier-Santos, Carollo and Yoskowitz 2012).
-Part of this discourse affirms that humans are part of the ecosystem but the extent to which fisheries management recognizes itself as a socio-ecological system where social sciences are as valued as an integrated with biological and ecological sciences is only starting to emerge (Berkes and Folke (Eds.)
-2003, FAO 2009).
+Part of this shift in discourse affirms that humans are part of the ecosystem.
+However, the extent to which fisheries management recognizes itself as a socio-ecological system appears limited.
+A systematic approach where social sciences are as highly valued as biological and ecological sciences and integrated with them is only starting to emerge (Berkes and Folke 2003, FAO 2009).